 - Fresh fruits: strawberries, sliced apples, and grapes

-- Tea sandwiches (I took left over turkey from Thanksgiving and made a turkey salad with cranberries & walnuts.)
+- Tea sandwiches (I took the leftover turkey from Thanksgiving and made a turkey salad with cranberries & walnuts.)

 - Signature Drink - Moscato (I had a few bottles leftover from a previous party)

-If you are anything like me, your Christmas tree and holiday decor has been up since November 1st (smile).
-If you don't have an holiday decor up, pull out the old votive candles and place them strategically throughout the party area.
-To add a little aroma in the air, I burned my favorite essential oil, Spiced Patchouli.
+If you are anything like me, your Christmas tree and holiday decor have been up since November 1st (smile).
+If you don't have a holiday decor up, pull out the old votive candles and place them strategically throughout the party area.
+To add a little aroma to the air, I burned my favorite essential oil, Spiced Patchouli.
 It's exotic and not overpowering.

 Being a creative who loves to design and make beautiful things, I had everything needed for my guests to get inspired to create.
 I placed everything needed to make jewelry on the dining table, including 2 organza drawstring jewelry pouches for each guest to place their finished designs in, ready for gift giving.

 Of course, a good host will always send a thank you card.
 Evite.com can help you with that as well.

 As you can see planning a party on the fly is possible.
 It's not rocket science, just keep it simple, easy and fun!